BlogEmployee Communication Best Practices

 #4 Change Your Passwords Regularly

 Changing passwords periodically is another of the most important email security best practices.
 A common recommendation is to change your passwords every 90 days, or even less, for optimal security.
-It might seem like an irritation, but if you get hacked you’ll probably be really angry and not just irritated!
+It might seem like an irritation, but if you get hacked, you’ll probably be really angry and not just irritated!

 #5 Use Multi-Factor Authentication